ALLEXGG/DigitalSkillFair38-FinalProject-DataScience/README.md

 🚢 Exploratory Data Analysis (EDA) on the Titanic Dataset Exploratory Data Analysis (EDA) is a fundamental step in the data science workflow.
 It involves summarizing and visualizing the key characteristics of a dataset to gain meaningful insights.
 For this project, I performed EDA on the Titanic dataset—a well-known dataset often used in data science learning environments.

-The dataset used was provided by the bootcamp platform @dibimbing.id.
+The dataset used was provided by the bootcamp platform @dibimbing.id .
 However, similar versions of this dataset are publicly available on platforms like Kaggle.
 It contains demographic and survival information of passengers aboard the RMS Titanic.

 You can access the dataset I used through my GitHub repository (link above), or feel free to explore and download a fresh copy via Kaggle.